Use our Words to Know resource to understand the ins and outs of higher education, specifically transfer resources.

 At some schools, with the approval of school administrators, you can create and tailor a major to meet your specific goals.

-Study-abroad programs offer you the opportunity to study for some in another country while making regular progress toward your diploma or degree.
+Study-abroad programs offer you the opportunity to study for some time in another country while making regular progress toward your diploma or degree.

 Subject Area Tests